max200pl/Learning/Docker/Docs/Core_Building_Blocks.md

 ## Removing stopped containers automatically

 - `--rm` flag to remove a container automatically when it stops
+- `-d` flag to run a container in detached mode

 ```bash
 docker run --help